 Trainees (including CPD delegates) Data

-Our training program develops future teachers through our initial teacher training (ITT) program and also delivers a first class CPD offering through our teaching school (MKTSA).
+Our training program develops future teachers through our initial teacher training (ITT) program.
+We also deliver CPD sessions, although these are primarily aimed at our own staff.
 In order to deliver these services, we need to collect sufficient information on our trainees, CPD clients and prospective clients to ensure that we can successfully deliver the support they require to achieve their goals.

 We use this data;